 The original glass on the vintage porthole window is free of any cracks but does have minor scratches.

 We just uploaded a video to show you how to hang a porthole mirror – click here to check it out!
 Don’t forget to come back to our site though!

-Due to the customization of this product shipping time will varies from a week to two weeks from date of order.
+Due to the customization of this product shipping time will vary from 2-7 days from date of order.

 The word “porthole” has nothing to with its location on the port side of a ship, but originated thanks to Henry VII of England in 1485.
 The king demanded on mounting guns that were too large for his ships and French shipbuilder, James Baker was brought on to solve the problem.
 He pierced the ship’s side so that the cannon can could be mounted inside.
 When there was heavy weather or the cannons were not in use, the openings in the ships were fitted with covers that latched tightly.
 These were called porte, which means door in French.
 Porte became port thanks to the English and eventually any opening on a ship was called a porthole.

 An idea for these portholes is to transform them into a functional piece of decor -check out this brass porthole table for inspiration!